-By Bill Harkins, Senior Lecturer of Pastoral Theology and Care; Co-Director of the ThD Program
+By Bill Harkins, Senior Lecturer of Pastoral Theology and Care.

 In the midst of all this, we are reminded that relationships, often the psychological equivalent of our external adventures, also have the power to participate in our well-being and healing.
 While this is a narrative for another day, it bears naming that trips such as these not only provide us with a chance to connect with nature, but also with each other.
 The Harvard Grant Study, for example, provides an unrivaled glimpse into a subset of humanity, following 268 male Harvard undergraduates from the classes of 1938-1940 (now well into their 90s) for 75 years, collecting data on various aspects of their lives at regular intervals.
 And the conclusions are universal.
 George Vaillant, the Harvard psychiatrist who directed the study from 1972 to 2004 and wrote a book about it, suggests that as life goes on, connections become even more important.
 The Grant Study provides strong support for the growing body of research that has linked social ties with longevity, lower stress levels, and improved overall well-being.

 We are profoundly influenced by who, and what we love.
 Indeed, recent discoveries in neuroscience now give us the ability to “see” through technology what we have known instinctively for centuries—that what we practice, and with whom, changes us.
 And this in turn informs our resilience in profound ways.
 In their lively text A General Theory of Love, the authors write: “The specific people to whom we are attached provoke a portion of our everyday neural activity.
 In the vistas of imagination, the self is a proud ship of state—subject to the winds and tides of circumstance, certainly, but bristling with masts and spars and beams, fairly bursting with solidity.
 We would scarcely imagine that identity could be as fluid as the seas that supposed self rides upon.”